 UHCL students, faculty and staff may also borrow books from UH and UH-Downtown quickly and easily through the shared catalog.
-The Texshare card, available upon request in Neumann Library, allows a UHCL student to go to any academic or public library in Texas and check out a book, which can then be returned to Neumann Library.
+The TexShare card, available upon request in Neumann Library, allows a UHCL student to go to any academic or public library in Texas and check out a book, which can then be returned to Neumann Library.
 The library's interlibrary loan service will borrow requested materials from any library in the country through a national interlibrary loan network.
 Neumann Library offers 35 fixed computer workstations for student use.
-The library classroom is equipped with wireless laptops so that students may participate in a hands-on learning environment.

-The library occupies approximately 80,000 square feet in the Bayou Building and contains study space for more than 1,000 users.
+The library occupies approximately 80,000 square feet in the Bayou Building and contains laptop-friendly study space, group study rooms and a soundproof quiet study room.
 The library contains more than 506,000 volumes, subscribes to more than 3000 print and electronic periodicals, and has approximately 1.8 million items in microform, as well as a collection of DVDs and audiobooks.
 A curriculum library for education students contains K-12 textbooks, classic children's literature and a review center for recent children's literature.
 Neumann Library also includes University Archives, which houses the NASA Johnson Space Center History Collection.